Starcounter/Docs/docs/topic-guides/blendable-web-apps/html-views.md

 A partial can be accessed in two different ways:

 1. Directly through an HTTP request that is handled in the application by a `Handle.GET`.
 The response to this request should be a complete HTML and JSON document.
-2. Through a blending point.
-A blending point is a combination of a `Self.GET` call, which acts as the partial view-model blending point, and a `<starcounter-include>` tag, which acts as a partial HTML view blending point.
-The `<starcounter-include>` tag determines where in the DOM tree the partial HTML view should be rendered.
+2. Through a pair of insertion points in a view-model and a view:
+   - a blended view-model insertion point is represented by a property in the view-model.
+The property inserts the result of a `Self.GET` call to a partial view-model in a parent view-model.
+   - a blended view insertion point is represented by a `<starcounter-include>` tag in HTML.
+The tag inserts the partial view in the parent DOM tree.

 ## Examples